DrATedder/ancient_metagenomics/README.md

 ## 3. genus_level_read_count_abundance.py

-Takes a directory containing centrifuge output files (*centrifugeReport.txt; minimum 1) from a standard metagenomic OTU identification analysis and a user defined abundance threshold and produces a comma separated txt file containing 'genera' and 'species' (combined 'species' and 'leaf' OTUs) with read count abundance greater than the threshold specified, 'number of unique reads' and 'abundance' (example output below).
+Takes a directory containing centrifuge output files (*centrifugeReport.txt; minimum 1) from a standard metagenomic OTU identification analysis and a user defined abundance threshold and produces a comma separated txt file containing either 'genera' (combined 'genus', 'species', 'subspecies' and 'leaf OTUs)) or 'species' (combined 'species', 'subspecies' and 'leaf' OTUs) with read count abundance greater than the threshold specified, 'number of unique reads' and 'abundance' (example output below).
 <details><summary>See more</summary>

-### Example output file ###
+## Example output file ##

 |  OTU   |  UniqR   | Abundance   |
 | --- | --- | --- |